nestjs/nest/CONTRIBUTING.md

 ## <a name="development"></a> Development Setup

-You will need Node.js version 8.9.0+.
+You will need Node.js version 8.9.0+ but not v14 as currently this breaks one of the dependencies (fsevents v1).

 1. After cloning the repo, run: